Porsche PDK Transmission – Now REPAIRABLE

 This same sensor is a replaceable part used in the Panamera PDK so it should be available for the foreseeable future.

 Once the transmission is out of the car, the clutch can be removed to get access to the sensors using a homemade slide hammer.
-They don’’t explain how to reinstall the clutch but it can probably be pressed back on using a bolt and stacked flat washers.
-There may be a trick to aligning the clutch in the spline so it’s probably a good idea to document the orientation of the clutch prior to removal.
+They don’t explain how to reinstall the clutch but it can probably be pressed back on using a bolt and stacked flat washers.
+There may be a trick to aligning the clutch in the spline so its probably a good idea to document the orientation of the clutch prior to removal.

 Believe it or not, that is it as far as the electronics inside the transmission.
 All of the smarts are located within the Transmission Control Unit which is remote and separate from the transmission.
 When people say they had to have their PDK reflashed they are talking about the TCU, not the transmission itself.